bkleinen/bkleinen.github.io/ws2016/media-programming-rails/assignments/index.md

 tests.
 * [A Guide to Testing Rails Applications](http://guides.rubyonrails.org/testing.html)
 * [Capybara's DSL](https://github.com/jnicklas/capybara#the-dsl)
-* collect the Ruby idioms you've encountered so far.
+* Collect the Ruby idioms you've encountered so far.
+You can also start making your own notes/examples by cloning [https://github.com/media-programming-rails/ruby-learning/](https://github.com/media-programming-rails/ruby-learning/)
 * Read through [From Java to Ruby](https://www.ruby-lang.org/en/documentation/ruby-from-other-languages/to-ruby-from-java/) (or, if you're coming from another language, the appropriate guide)
 * optional: have a look at further documentation on [https://www.ruby-lang.org](https://www.ruby-lang.org)